 - A similar situation occurred in a sugar refinery in Mělník, Czech Republic.
 New machines with 200 kW converters were connected directly to a 22 kV grid without proper filtration and compensation (a common practice at the time), causing high fluctuations and deformations of the power supply and subsequently a failure of themselves.

-European legislature defines the EMC problematics with the primary norm IEC 1000-1-1 and other related norms.
-In short, the idea is that every electrotechnical device that we buy has to be usable in the particular environment.
+European legislature defines the issues of EMC with a primary norm IEC 1000-1-1 and other related norms.
+In short, the idea is that every electrotechnical device that we buy has to be usable in a particular given environment.
 For home environment, this includes appliances ranging from an electric toothbrush, through a computer, television, microwave, all the way to an induction hob.

 Let’s take a short look at the criteria that EMC secures for our home appliances.
 As the majority of consumer electronics manufacturers aim for the lowest possible production cost, the construction criteria are pushed to the very limits of the mandatory standards.
 The consumer is left to deal with the assumption that after some time, the product will have to be thrown away, in the best case to a sorted waste container.

 A device has to be sufficiently resistant to interference from the air, the power grid and to possible overvoltage in the power grid.